This article focuses on Knee Osteoarthritis. For details on Osteoarthritis, read Osteoarthritis Symptoms, Diagnosis and Treatment

-Primary osteoarthritis of knee is said to occur when there is no antecedent cause.
+Primary osteoarthritis of the knee is said to occur when there is no antecedent cause.
 In secondary osteoarthritis, there is a preceding cause like old trauma.

 It occurs most often in people 50 years of age and older, though it may occur in younger people, too.

-Knee is the largest joint in the body and has to be strong enough to take our weight and must lock into position so we can stand upright.
+The knee is the largest joint in the body and has to be strong enough to take our weight and must lock into position so we can stand upright.
 Being weight bearing joint, it is constantly subjected to load during walking, running or other activities that put twisting forces on it,

 Articular cartilage covers the articulating ends of the three bones and two wedge-shaped pieces of fibrocartilage between femoral and tibial articulations called meniscus act to cushion the joint and keep it stable.

 The changes occur in the knee joint, partly the result of the inflammation and repair bid by the body.

 As the effect of osteoarthritic changes, the cartilage of the knee becomes damaged, rough and thin.
 It could involve either patellofemoral articulations or femorotibial articulations or both.